 Every user creates a unique, random Threema ID when setting up Threema for the first time.
 If you lose your smartphone or buy a new device, you need a backup of your Threema ID — without such a backup, certain contacts and your membership in group chats are lost.
 We recommend you to immediately create an ID backup after creating a new Threema ID.

 When you switch your device or reset it to factory settings, you can transfer your Threema ID and use the app as usual.
 To transfer your ID, you need an ID backup.
-A data backup contains your ID, but it can only be used on the same operating system.
+On Android and iOS (but not on Windows Phone), a data backup contains your ID, but it can only be used on the same operating system.
 For this reason, it’s recommended that you create an ID backup by following the instructions below.
 Please note that an ID backup doesn’t contain chats, media and your contacts' green verification levels.
 You can always export chats.

 1. Backup your ID